 - Ernestine Friedl

 The Ernestine Friedl Research Fund was established by the family and friends of Dr. Friedl, a cultural anthropologist.
 Dr. Friedl's fieldwork in a Greek village was the first published study on modern Greece.
 She came to Duke in 1973 to chair the newly formed department of Cultural Anthropology.
 Dr. Friedl became the first woman Dean of Trinity College and (jointly) Dean of the Faculty of Arts and Sciences at Duke from 1980 to 1985.
 The Women's Studies Program at Duke was established under her deanship.
 During her years at Duke, she served on the National Science Foundation Board and as president of the American Anthropological Association.
-She is currently a member of the American Academy of Arts and Sciences.
+She was also a member of the American Academy of Arts and Sciences.

 Awards of up to $1,500 will be given to foster research by graduate students working on the cultural, social and biological constructions of gender in any department of Duke University.
 The award may be used for travel, living expenses, direct costs incurred in collecting and analyzing information, or as a means of recognizing outstanding research work.
 Graduate students who have passed the preliminary examinations in their departments and are engaged in dissertation research and writing are eligible to apply.
 Winners will be asked to report on the use of these funds and their work.